typesense/typesense-website/docs-site/content/0.25.0/api/vector-search.md

 ## UI Examples

+- [Here's](https://hn-comments-search.typesense.org) a demo that shows you how to implement Hybrid Search (Semantic Search + Keyword Search + Filtering + Faceting) using Typesense's built-in embedding generation mechanism.

-- Here's a demo that shows you how to implement a "Find Similar" feature using Vector Search in an ecommerce store: [https://ecommerce-store.typesense.org/](https://ecommerce-store.typesense.org/).
+- [Here's](https://ecommerce-store.typesense.org/) a demo that shows you how to implement a "Find Similar" feature using Vector Search in an ecommerce store.

   Click on "Find Similar" below each product tile for notes on how to implement this.

-- Here's a demo that shows you how to implement Semantic Search, using an embeddings API and Vector Search: [https://github.com/typesense/typesense-instantsearch-semantic-search-demo](https://github.com/typesense/typesense-instantsearch-semantic-search-demo)
+- [Here's](https://github.com/typesense/typesense-instantsearch-semantic-search-demo) a demo that shows you how to implement Semantic Search, using an external embeddings API and Vector Search.